John Dies at the End Movie Review

 Written and directed by Don Coscarelli

-Adapted from the novel by David Wong
+Based on the book by David Wong

 2013, 99 minutes, Rated R